bockph/DISN-Presentation/blogpost.md

 Having the global and local features encoded together with the higher dimensional query point, the two embedding vectors are then decoded separetly.
 This results then in an SDF value for the overall shape for the former, and a *residual* SDF for the later.
 Combining them, trough simple summation, results in an SDF that in addition to an overall shape also recovers the in previous approaches missing details of an object.

  #### Loss calculation for SDF prediction
 For the loss calculation of the network, two things have to be taken into consideration.
-First, in contrast to e.g., IMNet one wants to recover a different iso-levels and second, the network should concentrate on details near and inside the iso-surface.
+First, in contrast to e.g., IMNet one wants to recover a continous function and second, the network should concentrate on details near and inside the iso-surface.
 This, in consequence, then leads to a weighted loss function of SDF values being defined as: